 Absences Policy: If you anticipate being absent during the quarter, I'm willing to make alternate arrangements regarding assignments and exams, if such arrangements are made in advance.
 For weather-related absences, please use Public Safety approved means of determining school closures.
 You must always be the judge of your own personal safety, and I will accept your judgment.
-In the event of any absence, it is the student's responsibility to obtain missed class lecture notes, hand-outs, and assignments from another student, or check the website; do not call me or email me unless it is an emergency.
-When you need to miss, contact your teammates.
+In the event of any absence, it is the student's responsibility to obtain missed class lecture notes, handouts, and assignments from another student, or check the website.